koalalorenzo/blog/content/posts/202211-mozilla-sops/index.md

 I strongly suggest to read the
 [README file](https://github.com/mozilla/sops#readme)
-for more information on how to use it, even with binary files and integrating it with different software. :wink:
+for more information on how to use it with binary files, how to rotate keys and integrating it with different software. :wink: I really believe that this little software written in Go makes managing secrets less complicated